Click on the Online Advent Calendar for a daily meditation.

 If you or a loved one is in need of the Anointing of the Sick, especially before surgery, please call the Parish Office.

-Fr.
-Peter will celebrate an Anointing of the Sick Mass at 6:30 p.m. in the Church.
+Once a month, Fr.
+Peter celebrates an Anointing of the Sick Mass at 6:30 p.m. in the Church.
 The Sacrament of the Anointing of the Sick will be celebrated within the Mass for anyone who is undergoing tests, treatments, or in need of spiritual, emotional, or physical healing.

 Anointing of the Sick Masses will be at 6:30 pm: